-As part of a multi-agency effort to implement the Arctic Region Policy, we continue to push forward and assess our Arctic operational limits.
-In 2008, 2009 and 2010 we set up small, temporary Forward Operating Locations on the North Slope in Prudhoe Bay, Nome, Barrow and Kotzebue, AK to conduct pulse operations with Coast Guard boats, helicopters, and Maritime Safety and Security Teams.
-We also deployed our light-ice capable 225-foot ocean-going buoy tenders to test our equipment, train our crews and increase our awareness of activity.
+As part of a multi-agency effort to implement the Arctic Region Policy, the Coast Guard continues to push forward and assess our Arctic operational limits.
+In 2008, 2009 and 2010 the Coast Guard set up small, temporary Forward Operating Locations on the North Slope in Prudhoe Bay, Nome, Barrow and Kotzebue, AK to conduct pulse operations with Coast Guard boats, helicopters, and Maritime Safety and Security Teams.
+We also deployed our light-ice capable 225-foot ocean-going buoy tenders to test our equipment, train our crews and increase our awareness of maritime activity in the region.
 Additionally, from April to November we fly two aircraft sorties a month to evaluate private, commercial, and governmental activities.
-These initial missions have provided valuable information that we are applying to future operations, infrastructure requirements and force structure development.
+These initial missions have provided valuable information that we are applying to future operations, gaining insight on infrastructure requirements and force structure development.